SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Naming Conventions
 ------------------

-Types, protocols, typealiases, type parameters and enumeration member names should always be written in ``UpperCamelCase``.
+Types, protocols, typealiases, type parameters and enumeration case names should always be written in ``UpperCamelCase``.
 Variable names and function names should always be written in ``lowerCamelCase``.
 This includes variable names and function names containing words and acronyms that would otherwise be capitalized.